 Build Change designs disaster-resistant homes and schools in emerging nations and trains local residents in building techniques that afford them greater control over their long-term safety and economic security.visit site ->

 Proximity Designs is an award-winning, social enterprise based in Myanmar that designs and delivers affordable, income-boosting products and services that are available in over 10,000 rural villages.visit site ->

 Root Capital is a nonprofit social investment fund that grows rural prosperity in poor, environmentally vulnerable places by lending capital, delivering financial training, and strengthening market connections for small and growing agricultural businesses.visit site ->

 SIMPLE WAYS FOR YOU AND YOURS TO DO GOOD

-Sit with your kids and craft homemade cards for children who are ill and unable to spend the holidays in the comfort of their own home.
-Deliver the cards to your local children’s hospital along with some hugs.
+Make some cards – Gather your friends or family and craft homemade cards for children who are ill and unable to spend the holidays in the comfort of their own home.
+Deliver the cards to your local children’s hospital, along with some hugs.

-Forget spring cleaning, try winter cleaning!
-Go through your things and donate gently used clothes, books, and other items to your local shelter.
+Donate your things - Forget spring cleaning—try winter cleaning!
+Go through your possessions and donate gently used clothes, books, and other items to your local shelter.

-Stop into your local senior center to spread some cheer.
+Volunteer at a local senior center - Stop in and spread some cheer.
 Take along a board game and learn one stranger’s story.

 The holidays remind us to be generous and compassionate, but need is not seasonal—we can chip away at poverty every day.
-We hope your giving experience this year inspires you to do good all year round.
+We hope your giving experience this year inspires you to serve all year round.